kwaledesign/Coding-Standards/css.md

 * Component styles must not declare any explicit size constraints, allowing the module to scale to it's parent container.
 A component can be placed into a layout component, i.e. a grid; or extended with a layout class, but it must never be given an explicit width.
 * A component must remain independent from siblings, children, and parents allowing for arbitrarily placement within a design system.
-* A component's name must be unique to project - only instances of same block can have same name.
+* A component's name must be unique to project - only instances of same component can have same name.
 * Re-using a component also means re-using its behavior.
 To use the same component with differing behavior requires a sub-component.
 * Selectors must remain context free and un-coupled to HTML.
 Never use HTML elements within css selectors or cascading selectors for multiple components.
-* Avoid CSS ID selectors - blocks must remain non-unique, able to appear multiple times on the page.
+* Avoid CSS ID selectors - components must remain non-unique, able to appear multiple times on the page.

 #### Element

 An entity of a component that extends an object to perform a certain function, namely to applying either skin or structure styles.

 Elements extend objects to build a component.
-* Elements are context-dependant (only make sense within their parent block)
+* Elements are context-dependant (only make sense within their parent)
-* Element name must be unique within the scope of its block
+* Element name must be unique within the scope of its component
 * Elements can be repeated within a block e.g. tabs or navigation elements
 * Must have a unique name to be used within a css rule
 * An element's class name includes its component-name and element-name to maintain